frictionlessdata/frictionless-py/docs/getting-started.md

 [POST] /extract {"path': 'data/table.csv"}
 ```

 All these interfaces are as much alike as possible regarding naming conventions and the way you interact with them.
 Usually, it's straightforward to translate, for instance, Python code to a command-line call.
 Frictionless provides code completion for Python and the command-line, which should help to get useful hints in real time.
-You can find the API reference [here](../references/api-reference.md).
+You can find the API reference at the bottom of the respective page, for example: [Schema  API Reference](../../docs/framework/schema.html#reference).

 Arguments conform to the following naming convention:
 - for Python interfaces, they are snake_cased, e.g. `missing_values`